thejohanmagnusson/alexandria/README.md

-# alexandria - Udacity Android Nanodegree, project 3:1 (Super Duo)
+# Alexandria - Udacity Android Nanodegree, project 3:1 (Super Duo)

 The user can scan or enter a ISBN code to fetch details about the book from Google.
 Books are stored and can be viewed/removed offline.
 This app was broken and the task was to make the app ready for release and fix errors and handle error cases.